Back to Blog

 The Connection Between Emotional Labor and Caregiver Burnout

-AARP reports that 23% of caregivers report difficulty in caring for their own health as a result of their caregiving.
-Burnout doesn’t always start with anger or fatigue; sometimes it begins with silence and a lack of joy.
+Burnout doesn't always start with anger or fatigue.
+Sometimes it begins with silence and a loss of joy.
 This ongoing strain is what transforms emotional labor from a healthy expression of empathy into an unhealthy burden that fuels caregiver fatigue.
+Acknowledging the emotional side of care helps sustain mental well-being by restoring balance and resilience before burnout sets in.

 Recognizing the Signs of Emotional Exhaustion

 Emotional exhaustion often creeps in quietly and feels different from the sudden crash of physical tiredness.
 You may notice that minor frustrations feel overwhelming or that your usual patience is harder to access.
 You might feel guilty for wanting time alone or anxious that stepping away makes you selfish.
 Over time, laughter feels less spontaneous, and even activities you once enjoyed may start to feel like obligations.
-Your compassion can feel dulled, replaced by numbness or irritability.

 The Gendered Side of Emotional Labor in Caregiving